axxo1337/MsvcRTTI/README.md

 ![RTTI Extraction Example](repo/poc_results_example1.png)

-The figure shows successful extraction of a complete class hierarchy from a Counter-Strike 2 process object from a player pool.
+The figure above shows a successful extraction of the complete class hierarchy from a Counter-Strike 2 object of a player pool.

 ## Technical Details